-If you have any questions regarding whether a drug in on our prescription drug formulary, or requires prior authorization, please call us at 1-800-803-2523
+If you have any questions regarding whether a drug in on our prescription drug formulary, or requires prior authorization, please call us at 1-800-803-2523 the section entitled GRIEVANCE PROCEDURES.

 If we deny a request for prior authorization of a drug, you or your prescribing physician may appeal our decision by following the step by step instructions in the determination letter sent to you and your physician.